thadeucity/NextJs-CustomError/README.md

 <h1 align="center">
-    How to Return 404 while using  Fallback Blocking in Next.js
+    How to Return custom error status code while using  Fallback Blocking in Next.js
 </h1>

 <h3>This tiny example is part of the Medium article I created demonstrating how to properly return the status codes of pages generated with fallback blocking. </h3>